krishnan-viswanathan/krishnan/site/content/post/xfer.md

 # System information - Python 3.6.1
 # Import numpy, pandas, and time and all the functions from pandas
-# Time is just used to check runtime

 import numpy as np
 import pandas as pd